stu6520/photoshop-process-recorder/README.md

   <img src="assets/preview.gif" width="300">
 </p>

-A lightweight Photoshop Generator plugin that records your drawing process and automatically exports a timelapse video when you close the document.
+A lightweight Photoshop Generator plugin that records your drawing process and automatically exports a timelapse video when you close the file.

+It uses minimal RAM, and it's optimised for older setups and legacy Photoshop versions.

-Designed for illustrators, concept artists, and digital painters who want an effortless way to capture their workflow.
+Designed for illustrators and digital painters who want an effortless way to capture their workflow.

 ---